Common Social Media Issues Prevailing in the Society

 Let us learn how social media is bad for everyone in society and explore the darker side of it.
 You will be surprised to find out that the negative effects of social media are not only mental but physical as well.
 These negative effects can change your perception of the world as well as yourself, for better or worse.

 If you still doubt that social media can affect you negatively, then read on to find out what are the common social media issues prevailing in the society and how they are impacting people in different ways.
 And if you think you have experienced any of these issues in your life then maybe it is time for you to limit your social media use or put an end to it altogether.
+You can always use a good monitoring app to make sure you and your kids are on the right path.

 Do you spend a lot of time on social media?
 Have you been spending more than two hours every day on social media?
 If yes, it’s time for you to take notice of how much time you are spending on social media.